Wendy J. Salz, MFT

 Do you take insurance payments?

 I am a contracted provider for Aetna Insurance Company.
 I accept your copayment and bill Aetna for the remainder of the fee.
 If you have other PPO insurance, you will pay my fee at the time of your appointment and I will provide you an insurance claim form at the end of the month that you may submit to the insurance company.
 Payment for the session is due at the time of our meeting.
-I accept cash or checks.
+I accept checks or cash.

 What is your cancellation policy?